 4. Close-grip incline bench press

-The bench press remain an absolute favorite among bodybuilders since the beginnings of this subculture altogether, and the close-grip incline bench press is a highly efficient version that promotes outstanding growth of the triceps and pecs.
+The bench press remains an absolute favorite among bodybuilders for many years now, and the close-grip incline bench press is a highly efficient version that promotes outstanding growth of the triceps and pecs.

 How to do it?